oracle/terraform-provider-oci/website/docs/r/golden_gate_database_registration.html.markdown

 * `key_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer "Master" key being referenced.
 If provided, this will reference a key which the customer will be required to ensure the policies are established to permit the GoldenGate Service to utilize this key to manage secrets.
 * `password` - (Required) (Updatable) The password Oracle GoldenGate uses to connect the associated RDBMS.
 It must conform to the specific security requirements implemented by the database including length, case sensitivity, and so on.
 * `secret_compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the the GGS Secret will be created.
 If provided, this will reference a key which the customer will be required to ensure the policies are established to permit the GoldenGate Service to utilize this Compartment in which to create a Secret.
+* `session_mode` - (Optional) (Updatable) The mode of the database connection session to be established by the data client.
+REDIRECT - for a RAC database, DIRECT - for a non-RAC database.
+Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
+By default the mode would be DIRECT.
 * `subnet_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet being referenced.
 * `username` - (Required) (Updatable) The username Oracle GoldenGate uses to connect the associated RDBMS.
 This username must already exist and be available for use by the database.
 It must conform to the security requirements implemented by the database including length, case sensitivity, and so on.
 * `vault_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer vault being referenced.
 If provided, this will reference a vault which the customer will be required to ensure the policies are established to permit the GoldenGate Service to manage secrets contained within this vault.